dreamportdev/Osdev-Notes/Build_Process/Overview.md

 - `-D` sets the output for the debug log.
 If not specified this is stdout, but you can redirect it to anywhere.
 - `-S` pauses the emulator before actually running any code.
 Useful for attaching a debugger early on.
 - `-s` creates a gdb server on port 1234.
 Inside of gdb you can attach to this server and debug your kernel/bootloader using `target remote :1234`.
+- `-no-reboot` when qemu encounters a triple fault, it will reset the machine (meaning it restarts, and runs from the bootloader again).
+This flag tells qemu to pause the virtual machine immediately after the faulting instruction.
+Very useful for debugging!
+- `-no-shutdown` some configurations of qemu will shutdown if `-no-reboot` is specified, instead of pausing the VM.
+This flag forces qemu to stay open, but paused.

 ## Building and Using Debugging Symbols
 You'll never know when you need to debug your kernel, especially when running in a virtualized environment.
 Having debug symbols included in your kernel will increase the file size, but can be useful.
 If you want to remove them from an already compiled kernel the `strip` program can be used to strip excess info from a file.